 5 tips to have a stress free Christmas

-Written by listed counsellor/psychotherapist: Claire Bennett- Counsellor,Supervisor and Couples Therapist
+Written by listed counsellor/psychotherapist: Claire Bennett- Counsellor,Counselling supervisor and Couples Therapist

 3rd December, 20120 Comments

 Its that time of the year again!
 Are you beginning to feel your anxiety levels rise?
 Your list is getting longer and you are getting more stressed.
 If this sound like you maybe it's time to breathe and take stock.